Back to start

 Replacing the old station

-In 1976, it was deemed unprofitable to refurbish the old power plant, and the construction of a new dam and power station was initiated.
-By the time the decision was made, the old units had been operating for almost 80 years.
-The old power station was replaced, but remains on the site as a cultural monument.
-It still can be operated for demonstration purposes, but it is not part of Vattenfall’s operating assets.
+Construction of a new dam and power station began in 1976.
+By this time, the old units had been in operation for almost 80 years.
+Although the old power station was replaced, it remains on the site as a cultural monument.
+It can still be operated for demonstration purposes.

 More information (links open in new window)